Authorization and Access Control Using SAML

 We can denote each site by its location (Texas and London, respectively).

-We can combine these two sites to create a group matrix for users to be assigned.
+We can combine these two properties to create a group matrix for users to be assigned.
 We recommend that organizations append or prepend the value with Tulip, so it’s easier to filter by.

-If Jane Smith is the site lead at the Texas site, we would assign her to the group tulip-texasAccountOwner.
-If Jane Smith also needs view access into the London site, she could be added to the group, tulip-londonViewer.
+If Jane Smith is the site lead at the Texas site, you would assign her to the group tulip-texasAccountOwner.
+If Jane Smith also needs view access into the London site, she could be added to the group tulip-londonViewer.

 Exposing These Groups as an Attribute for Tulip

-You may also want to create global access roles, as a viewer for example.
-The format for that is:
+You may also want to create global access roles, as a "Viewer" role for example.
+These users will be able to log into every Tulip instance with the same permissions.
+The recommended format for that is:

 Did you find what you were looking for?